 1. Maternity Benefits

 You are pregnant, but are you scared to inform your superior about your pregnancy?
 Well, you don’t have to be!
 If you have been working with your company for more than 3 months, you are entitled to 4 months of maternity leave.
-In fact, you can request for an additional 2 months of unpaid leave after your maternity leave to care for the baby too.
+From July 2017, public servants will get extra four weeks of unpaid infant-care leave per parent, which can be taken within the child’s first year.
 Not to mention, you are protected against unfair dismissal and treatment at work too!

 A 27 year old first time mummy was working as an early childhood educator when she got pregnant.
 She had already cleared her probation of six months and her employer did not mention any issues with her performance.